jamesshore/quixote/ROADMAP.md

 * Release 0.10

-## To Do: Revise contributor docs
+## To Do: Create example project

-* ✔ Update CONTRIBUTING.md
+* Use Øredev code for example project
+* Update build or integration script to check example code
+* Comment code thoroughly

 ## Dogfooding Notes